ordina-jworks/ordina-jworks.github.io/_posts/2018-10-12-kafka-stream-introduction.md

         </dependency>
     </dependencies>
 ```
 And that is it.
-Sometimes live can be simple :)
+Sometimes life can be simple. :)

 ### Creation of the input
 In the real world this would be done by the IOT devices that send there data through the network to the central system.